Sedgwick County seeing an increase in School board seats being contested in upcoming election

-In 2019, of the 50 seats up for grabs in Sedgwick county more than half had one or no candidates running.
-This year there are 22 races and only 3 are uncontested.
+In 2019, of the 50 seats up for grabs in Sedgwick County more than half had one or no candidates running.
+This year there are 22 races, and only three are uncontested.

 Political Analyst Dr. Jeff Jarman said the pandemic and the divide over COVID restrictions in schools have brought a lot of attention to local school boards.